 Once you are done, click the Save button.

 Depending on the size of the folder, the encryption process may take some time.
-Once you get the confirm message, go to the location where you saved the image.
+Once you get the confirmation message, go to the location where you saved the image.

 Type the password and click Okay.